linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/14 The Black-Scholes Formula.md

 C (S, K, \sigma , r, T, \delta) = S e ^ {- \delta T} N \left(d _ {1}\right) - K e ^ {- r T} N \left(d _ {2}\right) \tag {1}
 $$

 From Chapter 12 of Derivatives Markets, Third Edition, Robert McDonald.
-Copyright © 2013 by Pearson Education, Inc. Published by Pearson Prentice Hall.
+Copyright © 2013 by Pearson Education, Inc. Published by Pearson Prentice $H$all.
 All rights reserved.

-# Box I: The History of the Black-Scholes Formula
+## Box I: The $H$istory of the Black-Scholes Formula

 The Black-Scholes formula was first published in the May/June 1973 issue of the Journal of Political Economy (JPE) (see Black and Scholes, 1973).
 By coincidence, the Chicago Board Options Exchange (CBOE) opened at almost the same time, on April 26, 1973.
 Initially, the exchange traded call options on just 16 stocks.
 Puts did not trade until 1977.
 In 2000, by contrast, the CBOE traded both calls and puts on over 1200 stocks.

-Fischer Black told the story of the formula in Black (1989).
-He and Myron Scholes started working on the option-pricing problem in 1969, when Black was an independent consultant in Boston and Scholes an assistant professor at MIT.
+Fischer Black told the story of the formula in Black (1989). $H$e and Myron Scholes started working on the option-pricing problem in 1969, when Black was an independent consultant in Boston and Scholes an assistant professor at MIT.
 While working on the problem, they had extensive discussions with Robert Merton of MIT, who was also working on option pricing.

-The first version of their paper was dated October 1970 and was rejected for publication by the  $JPE$  and subsequently by another prominent journal.
-However, in 1971, Eugene Fama and Merton Miller of the University of Chicago, recognizing the importance of their work, interceded on their behalf with the editors of the  $JPE$ .
+The first version of their paper was dated October 1970 and was rejected for publication by the  $JPE$  and subsequently by another prominent journal. $H$owever, in 1971, Eugene Fama and Merton Miller of the University of Chicago, recognizing the importance of their work, interceded on their behalf with the editors of the  $JPE$ .
 Later in 1973 Robert Merton published an important and wide-ranging follow-up paper (Merton, 1973b), which, among other contributions, established the standard no-arbitrage restrictions on various option prices significantly generalized the Black-Scholes formula and their derivation of the model, and provided formulas for pricing perpetual American puts and down-and-out calls.

 In 1997, Robert Merton and Myron Scholes won the Nobel Prize in Economics for their work on option pricing.
 Fischer Black was ineligible for the prize, having died in 1995 at the age of 57.

-TABLEI
+TABLE I

 Binomial option prices for different numbers of binomial steps.
 All calculations assume that the stock price  S = \41 , the strike price  K = \$40 , volatility  \sigma = 0.30 , risk-free rate  r = 0.08 , time to expiration  T = 1 , and dividend yield  \delta = 0 .

 <table><tr><td>Number of Steps (n)</td><td>Binomial Call Price ($)</td></tr><tr><td>1</td><td>7.839</td></tr><tr><td>4</td><td>7.160</td></tr><tr><td>10</td><td>7.065</td></tr><tr><td>50</td><td>6.969</td></tr><tr><td>100</td><td>6.966</td></tr><tr><td>500</td><td>6.960</td></tr><tr><td>∞</td><td>6.961</td></tr></table> where

-$$ d _ {1} = \frac {\ln (S / K) + \left(r - \delta + \frac {1}{2} \sigma^ {2}\right) T}{\sigma \sqrt {T}} \tag {2a}
+$$ $$ d_{1} = \frac {\ln (S / K) + \left(r - \delta + \frac {1}{2} \sigma^{2}\right) T}{\sigma \sqrt {T}} \tag {2a}
+$$ \tag {2a}
 $$

 $$ d _ {2} = d _ {1} - \sigma \sqrt {T} \tag {2b}